pelazem/syndatafilegen/README.md

 ## Summary
 **_What is sdfg?_**

-A tool to generate synthetic data files to your exact specifications.
+A tool to generate synthetic data files to your specifications.

 **_Why did I write sdfg?_**

-There are scenarios where non-trivial data files with specific layouts are needed, but where existing/production/real data cannot be used - even with masking and/or scrubbing, as the concern  is "we may miss some sensitive data in our mask/scrub steps".
+There are scenarios where non-trivial data files with specific layouts are needed, but where existing/production/real data cannot be used - even with masking and/or scrubbing, out of concern that "we may miss some sensitive data in our mask/scrub steps" or "creating custom mask/scrub steps for our data is too time-consuming".

-I wrote sdfg to allow for simple specification of the layout and other options for completely synthetic data file generation, to address these requirements from real-world engagements:
+I wrote sdfg to allow for simple specification of the layout and other options for completely synthetic data file generation, to address these requirements from real-world situations:
 1. We need data files with realistic sizes and data characteristics which cannot be in any way based on production data, but must _resemble_ production data.
 2. We need to specify exact file layouts.
 Generic examples with layouts different from our files will not work.
 3. We need to specify other options including file date ranges, number of records per file, and details about different fields (columns) in the files.
 (Details below)

 **_How can you use sdfg?_**

 1. You can download the `run/syndatafilegen` folder.
-This is the main tool.
+This is the main tool; it is provided as a self-contained deployment so that no pre-requisites are necessary.
 You provide a run file with the needed configuration and invoke the tool, and it does the rest.
 See the README in that folder for command-line example.
 Multiple run file samples, as well as a full run file template with all options (and comments), are provided under /samples.
 2. You can clone (or fork - I'm happy to consider pull requests) the repo. `/src` contains the full Visual Studio 2017 solution.
-You can write your own specific wrapper around sdfg; for example, the solution contains a CCLF17 project which I wrote to generate fairly complex and inter-related Medicare CCLF 2017 file sets, where data in one file (for example) is referenced in other files.
+You can write your own specific wrapper around sdfg; for example, the solution contains a CCLF17 project which I wrote to generate inter-related Medicare CCLF 2017 file sets, where data in one file (for example) is referenced in other files.
 The CCLF17 tool is also available for command-line invocation in `/run/cclf17`; note that as with the core sdfg tool, you need to provide a run file but again, there is a sample under `/samples/runfile_cclfgenerator`.

 ---